NlGHT/dotfiles/README.md

 - Some bulk file renaming tools that aren't finished yet :(
 - Some nice aliases :)
     - Terminal weather
-    - Minimum brightness command
+    - Terminal news
     - Currency conversion (Requires `libqalculate`)
         - Example use: `$ cconv 10 EUR USD`
-- A nice .vimrc that uses YouCompleteMe (not clean yet but will be soon when I figure out how to use Unity with Vim)
+- A nice .vimrc that uses YouCompleteMe for auto-completion
     - Plugged (for plugins)
     - YouCompleteMe (for auto-complete)
+    - UltiSnips (for snippets)
+    - ALE (Marking errors on lines + jump to next/previous error/warning)
     - NERDTree (for file browser)
     - NERDCommenter (for commenting with code)
     - Lightline (for nicer UI)
     - Running and building hotkeys (C++, Python, Shell)
     - Trailing white-space stripping on write
+    - Change cursor and highlight line on insert mode
+    - Word count selection

 ## Dependencies
-Please visit the [original dependency description](https://github.com/manilarome/the-glorious-dotfiles/wiki/Dependencies) because it's done very well.
-However, the base required dependencies are but you kinda need the optional ones as described over on the origin:
+Please visit the [original dependency description](https://githubselectioncom/manilarome/the-glorious-dotfiles/wiki/Dependencies) because it's done very well.
+However, the base required dependencies are fine, but really you kinda need many of the optional ones as described over on the [origin](https://githubselectioncom/manilarome/the-glorious-dotfiles/wiki/Dependencies):

 #### Base
 | Name | Description | Why/Where is it needed? |